trunk-rs/trunk/site/content/configuration.md

 `--proxy-rewrite` specifies an alternative URI on which the Trunk server is to listen for proxy requests.
 Any requests received on the given URI will be rewritten to match the URI of the proxy backend, effectively stripping the rewrite prefix.
 E.G., `trunk serve --proxy-backend=http://localhost:9000/ --proxy-rewrite=/api/` will proxy any requests received on `/api/` over to `http://localhost:9000/` with the `/api/` prefix stripped from the request, while everything following the `/api/` prefix will be left unchanged.

+`--proxy-insecure` allows the `--proxy-backend` url to use a self signed certificate for https (or any officially [invalid](https://docs.rs/reqwest/latest/reqwest/struct.ClientBuilder.html#method.danger_accept_invalid_certs) certs, including expired).
+This would be used when proxying to https such as `trunk serve --proxy-backend=https://localhost:3001/ --proxy-insecure` where the ssl cert was self signed, such as with [mkcert](https://github.com/FiloSottile/mkcert), and routed through an https reverse proxy for the backend, such as [local-ssl-proxy](https://github.com/cameronhunter/local-ssl-proxy) or [caddy](https://caddyserver.com/docs/quick-starts/reverse-proxy).

 `--proxy-ws` specifies that the proxy is for a WebSocket endpoint.

 ## Config File